matthewantonis-georgiancollege/SQL_COMP2003/Assignment_2/README.md

 <p/>

 **Comments:**
+- The STR_TO_DATE function is used to convert the 'birthday' string into a date format that MySQL can understand.
+The format '%m/%d/%Y' specifies the month/day/year format.
+- The DATEDIFF function calculates the difference in days between the current date (CURDATE()) and the converted 'birthday' date.
+- The AVG function calculates the average age (in days) within each group of 'cctype'.
+- The FLOOR function is used to round down the average age in days to the nearest integer when divided by 365, providing the average age in years.
+- The GROUP BY clause groups the data by 'cctype' to calculate the average age per credit card type.

 ### 11. Write a query that will return the data required to build this pie graph.
 In your report include a pie graph that you construct using the result set (you can use the software of your choice to make the graph e.g., Excel).

 **Script:**
+- SELECT cctype, COUNT(*) AS customer_count
+- FROM Customers
+  - WHERE cctype <> 'N/A'
+    - GROUP BY cctype;

 **Results:**
 <p align="center">